megnergit/TimeSeries_FluForecast_TS2/README.md

 or

 2. `py2nb time-series-as-features.py`

-    It creates a Jupyter Notebook `time-series-as-features.ipynb`.
+    The command creates a Jupyter Notebook
+    `time-series-as-features.ipynb`.
 Load it on Jupyter and run it there.

 ------------------------------------------------------------------